russeree/basic_bitcoin_tech/README.md

-# basic_bitcoin_tech
+# BASIC BITCOIN TECH
-Basic Bitcoin Tech Educational Slideshows
+These are the slideshow materials for the Basic Bitcoin Tech Educational series hosted on twitter spaces by @SimplestBTCBook and @PortlandHODL.